ufidon/sec/labs/lab04/README.md

       nmap -sU -p53 windowsServerIp
       # 3. scan TCP port 22
       nmap -sT -p22 windowsServerIp
-      # 4. FTP bounce scan
+      # 4. FTP bounce scan(Start FTP server before run this command)
-      nmap -p 22,25,135 -Pn -v -b windowsServerIp
+      nmap -p 22,25,135 -Pn -v -b user:pass@FtpServerIP:port windowsServerIp
+      # example
+      sudo nmap -p 22,25,135 -Pn -v -b test:12345678@192.168.153.130:21 192.168.153.130
       ```

 2. (20%, 5% for each) Network traffic credential extraction.
 This task can be done on the Windows server VM, the Ubuntu VM or your host.
    1. Examine network layers: link layer, internet protocol layer, transmission control protocol layer and application layer.
 From Samsclass website, download the following FTP capture file and open it in Wireshark.
    [FTPlogin.pcapng](https://samsclass.info/123/proj14/FTPlogin.pcapng)
-   2. Find the FTP password of user john.
+   1. Find the FTP password of user john.
-   3. From Samsclass website, download the following HTTP capture file and open it in Wireshark.
+   2. From Samsclass website, download the following HTTP capture file and open it in Wireshark.
    [httplogin.pcapng](https://samsclass.info/123/proj14/httplogin.pcapng)
    In this capture, user Isaac made several attempts to log in before finally entering the correct password.
 Find all his attempted passwords and identify the correct one.
-   4. From Samsclass website, download the following HTTP Basic Authentication capture file and open it in Wireshark.
+   1. From Samsclass website, download the following HTTP Basic Authentication capture file and open it in Wireshark.
    [BasicLogin.pcapng](https://samsclass.info/123/proj14/BasicLogin.pcapng)
    Find the user WALDO's password.